skip to content

 Admin Contact:

-The courses offered within Part II Biological and Biomedical Sciences (Major and Minor Subjects) consist of one module or a combination of four modules from Part II Physiology, Development and Neuroscience.
+The courses offered within Part II BBS (Major and/or Minor Subjects) consist of a combination of four modules and/or one module from Part II Physiology, Development and Neuroscience.
 A maximum of 25 students will be accepted for the BBS Major Subjects subject to any constraints imposed on particular modules because of the style of teaching and the availability of space.
-BBS Major Subject students have a free choice of modules subject only to timetabling exclusions.
-In the event of modules being oversubscribed students will be accepted in the following order of preference: 1) Part II Physiology, Development and Neuroscience; 2) BBS Major Subject; 3) BBS Minor Subject, in order of Part IB examination results.
+BBS Major Subject students have a free choice of modules subject only to timetabling exclusions and shared module caps.

 Plant Sciences

-Research project places: 28 BBS places: 8
+Research project places: 32 BBS places: 8

 Academic Contact: